-Imagine this -- you've recently created a new website to host your content, and you're excited to see it go live.
-You can't wait to dive into SEO and begin ranking for keywords, and attract an audience to your brand.
+Imagine this – you've recently created a new website to host your content, and you're excited to see it go live.
+You can't wait to dive into SEO and begin ranking for keywords and attracting an audience to your brand.

-Undoubtedly, a 403 Forbidden Message is cause for immediate concern -- how many potential viewers are you losing, as they come across your website just to find this message?
+Undoubtedly, a "403 Forbidden" message is cause for immediate concern.
+How many potential viewers are you losing, as they come across your website to find this message?

 Fortunately, there are a few quick-and-easy solutions to a 403 error.
 Here, we'll explain the top three, so you can get your site up and running.